 Choosing the Right Toilet for You

 Why do toilets not seem to flush the same way?
 Not so long ago, you could flush just about anything down your toilet and it would disappear without a hiccup.
 So, if your curious toddler decided to flush a toy down the toilet, you did not have to worry about a clog too much.
 Unfortunately, this simply is not true anymore.
 Why?
 In an effort to make toilets more efficient, they have simply become a little more selective and lost some of their flushing power.
-So, check out some of these toilet options when Choosing the Right Toilet for You.
+So, from the New Orleans plumbing team at Acadian Plumbing, here are some of these toilet options when Choosing the Right Toilet for You.

 Understanding How Gravity Toilets Work